Canissu/Canissu/README.md

 - 👀 I’m interested in Kotlin, Python , Data analysis and Mobile Applications
 - 🌱 I’m currently learning  Kotlin e Python
 - 💞️ I’m looking to collaborate  in Mobile Projects
-- 📫 You can find me on Twitter: @AJSCosta
+- 📫 You can find me on Twitter: @acostacet2

 <!---
 Canissu/Canissu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.